 It outlines plans for UKTI to reform itself to become a more streamlined, entrepreneurial organisation, focusing on the ever-changing needs of its clients.
 UKTI will spearhead a more professional approach to marketing the strengths of the UK economy.
 It will allocate resources to front-line services where they can be most effective in adding value to the UK economy.

-I am arranging for a copy of the UK inward investment report 2008-09 to be placed in the Library of the House.
+I am arranging for copies of the UKTI five-year strategy to be placed in the Libraries of the House.